anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Please view the original development at: https://goo.gl/89KgSC for details, further plans, and todos.

 = 2.0.0 =
+* Product name has HCI word in it.
 * WP Admin > Pages > Pages with [third] Tags as menu option.
 * Implemented caches to store them locally.
 * Relocated assets.